[5 MIN READ]

 “High blood pressure doesn’t always have recognizable symptoms,” explains Dr. Kyler Barkley, cardiologist at Cardiology Associates, Covenant Medical Group.
 “Regular well visits and screenings can identify risk factors and give you a baseline to create a prevention plan.”

 Know when, where to get help

-Most importantly, make sure you know what do to if your symptoms worsen or you experience a life-threatening emergency, like a heart attack.
+Most importantly, make sure you know what to do if your symptoms worsen or you experience a life-threatening emergency, like a heart attack.

-“Our emergency departments have not been seeing the typical number of patients with heart attack symptoms or other cardiac events and it’s not because these medical emergencies aren’t occurring.
+"Our emergency departments have not been seeing the typical number of patients with heart attack symptoms or other cardiac events and it’s not because these medical emergencies aren’t occurring.
 Heart attacks and stroke happen, even during a global pandemic.
 Unfortunately, people are scared to go to the ER or are concerned about burdening their local hospital.
-But, don’t let those fears stop you from coming in – we are here to help you safely get the care you need,” says Dr. Jason Strefling, cardiologist at Cardiology Associates, Covenant Medical Group.
+But don’t let those fears stop you from coming in – we are here to help you safely get the care you need,” says Dr. Jason Strefling, Providence cardiologist at Cardiology Associates, Covenant Medical Group.